Christopher North (Ambrosia): Ambrosia

 In 1970 he formed the progressive rock band Ambrosia with David Pack, Joe Puerta and Burleigh Drummond.
-North was hired by Puerta after seeing him perform in a "dimly lit room" one night: "There was a coffin with speakers in it.
+Puerta invited North to join after seeing him perform in a "dimly lit room" one night: "There was a coffin with speakers in it.
 And at the end of the room, Chris was there, playing the organ with a bottle of wine on the top, smoking a cigarette, and there was a girl massaging his shoulders as he played, so I go, 'We gotta get this guy in the band'".

-He is known for his very intense live performances.
+He was known for his very intense live performances.
 North and the other members of Ambrosia contributed to the album Tales of Mystery and Imagination by The Alan Parsons Project.

-In 1977, while the band was recoring their Life Beyond L.A. album, North suffered a breakdown and left the band, only appearing on two tracks on the album.
+In 1977, while the band was recording their Life Beyond L.A. album, North suffered a breakdown and left the band, only appearing on two tracks on the album.
 While he was out of the band, they recorded their biggest hit "How Much I Feel".
 He returned a year later in late 1978 for a tour.

-Ambrosia reformed after a few years off in 1989, and North still tours today with Puerta and Drummond, averaging around 60 dates a year.
-North took some time off from touring in 2024/2025 while he was getting treated for cancer.
+Ambrosia reformed after a few years off in 1989, and North continued to tour with Puerta and Drummond until 2024 averaging around 60 dates a year.

 Other work

-He played organ and piano on the hit songs "Galilee" and "Rock 'N' Roll Preacher" from the debut album by Chuck Girard and also on Girard's 1980 album The Stand.
+North played organ and piano on the hit songs "Galilee" and "Rock 'N' Roll Preacher" from the debut album by Chuck Girard and also on Girard's 1980 album The Stand.
 North played organ on the John Lennon tribute single "Johnny's Gone Away" written and produced by Tom Trefethen with Alan Parsons as executive producer.

 In 2014 North played organ on the song "The Soft Parade" from Light My Fire: A Classic Rock Salute to The Doors, a tribute album to The Doors, with Graham Bonnet on vocals and Steve Hillage on guitar.

-Personal life
+Personal life and death

 North was diagnosed with throat cancer in 2024.
-The band announced on their Facebook in October 2025 that his fight with cancer was successful, but was back in hospital after an accident that led to him contracting Pneumonia, which has weakened his health.
-According to a Facebook post by David Pack, the accident involved North being hit by an "out of control speeding car" while walking to a restaurant.
+The band announced on their Facebook in October 2025 that his fight with cancer was successful, but he was back in the hospital later the same year after being accidentally struck by a vehicle, an incident that led to him contracting pneumonia, which weakened his health.
+According to a Facebook post by David Pack, the collision involved North being hit by an "out of control speeding car" while walking to a restaurant.
+He died in a Los Angeles hospice on March 30, 2026, at the age of 75.